nonik0/CardputerLegoTrainControl/README.md

 ## Overview

 This is a simple program for the [M5Stack Cardputer](https://shop.m5stack.com/products/m5stack-cardputer-kit-w-m5stamps3) to control several LEGO trains or accessories with one device.
-All supported hubs/devices have functionality to control the motor speed, with specific functionality described in the section for each device type.
+All supported hubs/devices have functionality to control the motor speed with specific functionality described in the section for each device type.
 Supported devices are:
 - [Powered Up hub](https://www.lego.com/en-us/product/hub-88009)
 - [Power Functions](https://www.lego.com/en-us/product/lego-power-functions-ir-receiver-8884) (IR)
 - [SBrick](https://sbrick.com/product/sbrick-plus/)